Welcome to Hans Grönqvist´s homepageHans Grönqvist

 Fax: +46 8 154670

 Short bioHans is Assistant Professor of Economics at SOFI.
 He holds a Ph.D. from Uppsala University (2009) and his dissertation recieved an honorable mention in the Upjohn Institute for Employment Research's Annual Dissertation Award.
 He has spent time as a vistor at Harvard University and University College London.
-His current research mainly concerns (i) the causes and consequences of criminal behavior, (ii) how individual time preferences predict economic behavior, (iv) how neighborhoods and peers influence individual outcomes, (iv) the economic analysis of issues related to fertility.
-More information can be found in his CV.
+His research covers topics such as crime, neighborhood effects, time preferences, and fertility.
+More information can be found in his Curriculum Vitae.

-- "Education Policy and Early Fertility: Lessons from an Expansion of Upper Secondary Education", Economics of Education Review (accepted for publication subject to minor revisions), with Caroline Hall
+J2.
+"Education Policy and Early Fertility: Lessons from an Expansion of Upper Secondary Education", Economics of Education Review, 2013, 37(December), pp. 13-33, with Caroline Hall

-- “Income Inequality and Health: Lessons from a Refugee Residential Assignment Program", Journal of Health Economics 2012, 31(4), pp. 617– 629, with Per Johansson and Susan Niknami
+J3.
+“Income Inequality and Health: Lessons from a Refugee Residential Assignment Program", Journal of Health Economics, 2012, 31(4), pp. 617– 629, with Per Johansson and Susan Niknami

 This paper examines the effect of income inequality on health for a group of particularly disadvantaged individuals: refugees.
 Our analysis draws on longitudinal hospitalization records coupled with a settlement policy where Swedish authorities assigned newly arrived refugees to their first area of residence.
 The policy was implemented in a way that provides a source of plausibly random variation in initial location.
 The results reveal no statistically significant effect of income inequality on the risk of being hospitalized.
 This finding holds also for most population subgroups and when separating between different types of diagnoses.
 Our estimates are precise enough to rule out large effects of income inequality on health.